alexreg/typer/docs/tutorial/arguments/default.md

   [NAME]  [default: Wade Wilson]

 Options:
-  --install-completion  Install completion for the current shell.
-  --show-completion     Show completion for the current shell, to copy it or customize the installation.
   --help  Show this message and exit.

 // With no optional CLI argument
 $ python main.py